 The intense sound caused by engine brakes easily triggers an involuntary stress response commonly known as "fight or flight."
 This results in the secretion of adrenaline, with ensuing spikes in cardio-respiratory rates, muscle tension, and elevated blood pressure.
 Vibroacoustic Disease is a cumulative and chronic disease caused by exposure to infrasound.
 Infrasound is low frequency sound energy that affects the nervous system and prolonged exposure can lead to progressive medical conditions.

 Many communities post signs banning the use of Jake Brakes.
+This sign was posted in Syringa, Idaho.

 The Money Trail